MyResearch Frequently Asked Questions

 When you are listed as a team member on an ethics application, make sure you are added using your student email address (this should be in the format sxxxxxx@student.uq.edu.au).
 If you are added with a different email address, then your ethics will not be linked to your student UQRDM account when you come to submit your thesis.

-I don't see a submit button on my application
+Why don't I see a submit button on my application form?

 Only the Chielf Investigator (or UQ lead for ratifications) is permitted to submit an ethics application.
 If the Chief Investigator is not the application owner, they must first be given EDIT access to the application before they can edit and submit the form.